Frankfurt airport staff widen strike plan

 FRANKFURT Workers who guide planes in and out of parking slots at Frankfurt airport have widened their plans to strike, which could disrupt more than 1,000 flights at one of Europe's busiest airports.

-Trade union GdF said on Thursday it was calling for a second day of walkouts, asking about 200 apron controllers to walk off the job for 14 hours on Friday in addition to a seven-hour strike planned from 1400 GMT on Thursday.
+Trade union GdF said on Thursday it was calling for a second day of walkouts, asking about 200 apron controllers to walk off the job for 14 hours on Friday in addition to a seven-hour strike planned from 2 p.m.
+British time on Thursday.

-The move comes after the union failed to reach a wage agreement for the workers with airport operator Fraport (FRAG.DE).
+The move comes after the union failed to reach a wage agreement for the workers with airport operator Fraport.

 Fraport has trained additional staff to replace striking workers and hopes that at least half of scheduled flights will take place during the walkout.